Customs Duty vs VAT — What is the Difference?

 Worked Example

 Let's say you import clothing from India.
 The goods cost £2,000, with £150 freight and £30 insurance.
-The applicable duty rate under the UK Global Tariff is 12%.
+The duty rate under the UK Global Tariff is 12% — and for this example, assume the goods don't qualify for a preferential rate.

 - Customs value: £2,000 + £150 + £30 = £2,180